 “How Cal survived, only God knows.” — Crystal Zerr

 Colorado is well-known for its beautiful wildlife which roams freely throughout the state, including lost pets.

 Clearly Cal used his super cat smarts to avoid becoming a coyote’s (or any other larger Colorado predators’) lunch.
 Coincidentally enough, the very next day after he arrived home, Crystal claims she saw an abnormally large coyote that was injured traveling nearby her condo.

 In regards to Cal’s incredible bravery and skills, Crystal says, “He survived starvation, dehydration, 13 degree weather, and even traveled well over 9 miles with coyotes everywhere.”

-Along with Cal’s amazing story of survival, Crystal shortly afterwards that the woman who had phoned her about her cat, Karen, was actually a friend’s mother-in-law.
+But along with Cal’s amazing story of survival, Crystal learned more ameowzing news.
+Because shortly afterwards, she discovered something about the helpful woman who had phoned her about her cat.
+Karen, was actually a friend’s mother-in-law!
 So, although Denver is a large city, it seems like a small world to her when it comes to her cat’s joyous reunion.

 All Images Courtesy of Crystal Zerr